 We define LLIN coverage as the proportion of people living in households that were targeted by an AMF distribution who subsequently sleep under LLINs, thereby benefiting from the protective effect against malaria.
 To understand the coverage achieved by AMF's distributions, we use two types of PDM data: self-reported data from respondents about their usage of all LLINs found hanging in households, and data about the presence of AMF-distributed LLINs in households, from which we can infer usage.

 - In almost all cases, reported coverage from all LLINs is higher than inferred coverage from AMF-distributed LLINs, suggesting that households use LLINs from other sources in addition to AMF-distributed LLINs.
-In Uganda specifically, the difference between reported coverage and inferred coverage grows over time, suggesting that households may be replacing AMF-distributed LLINs with LLINs from other sources as the former wear out.
+The difference between reported coverage and inferred coverage remains fairly consistent across PDMs for the same distributions.

 How long after the distribution do AMF's LLINs remain effective?

 Our expectation that LLIN coverage confers a protective effect against malaria requires that LLINs remain effective over time.
-To understand the effectiveness of AMF's distributed LLINs over time, we review LLIN condition data from AMF's PDMs.
-To gather this data, PDM data collectors classify each net found hanging in a household as either in "very good," "good," "viable," or "worn out" condition.59 See the proportion of hanging nets in at least "viable" condition for different countries and time points in this spreadsheet, sheet "Results: Summary."
+To understand the effectiveness of AMF-distributed LLINs over time, we review LLIN condition data from AMF's PDMs.
+AMF reports on whether each net found in a household is either in "very good," "good," "viable," or "worn out" condition.62 See the proportion of hanging nets in at least "viable" condition for different countries and time points in this spreadsheet, sheet "Results: Summary."
 In short:

-- Across time, the average proportion of nets in at least "viable" condition decreases from 96% to 87%.
-In Uganda specifically, results from four different time points show a decrease in the proportion of nets in at least "viable" condition from 99% to 85%.
+- Across time, the average proportion of nets in at least "viable" condition decreases from 89% at 6-11 months to 82% at 12-17 months, 80% at 18-23 months, and 65% at 24-30 months.
 This matches our expectation that LLIN condition decreases over time from the point of distribution.

 Do AMF's distributions increase the total number of LLINs distributed, or would mass distributions of LLINs have taken place in AMF's absence?